Donkere-vader/pygui/README.md

 ```

 ### Python
-So now we get to acctually creating the windows.
+So now we get to actually creating the windows.

 this script would show the window *templates/windows/main.xml*
 ```py